 You might say that the antithesis of divine indwelling is demonic possession.
 I recall a number of years ago speaking with a priest who was a seasoned exorcist, who said:

 One universal characteristic of exorcisms is that the inhabiting demons know how to curse and blaspheme in all languages; blasphemy, vulgarity and profanity are their native tongue.
 Jesus said when the Devil lies, he’s being true to himself [John 8:44].
 The same is true for their abuse of language against the design of the Creator.

 Why?
 Because they’re in the business of concealing, not revealing God.

-I remember in July of 1987, about 6 months after my ‘conversion experience,’ I was working in a factory in the machine shop.
+I remember in July of 1987, about 5 months after my “conversion experience” to a living faith, I was working in a factory in the machine shop.
 The men there were good and hard working men, many of them had been there for decades.
-And they were, naturally, known for their salty language.
+And they cussed all the time.

 After coming to faith, I made the decision to never swear again.
 Prior to that I was very foul mouthed.

 One day during our lunch break we were talking shop, which I always enjoyed.
 Profanities were flying.
 I thought to myself, “I can’t take this holier-than-thou facade any more.”
 So I jubilantly threw into the conversation the f-bomb.
 They all stopped dead in the middle of the conversation.
 It was supremely awkward.
 The bearded elder of the group said, “Nope.
 That ain’t who you are, Neal.
 Don’t lower yourself.”
 As they continued on with their vulgar chorus, I made an inner resolution to be myself.